zzonyo/trust-docs-test/source/index.html.md

 System status updates subscription ：wss://api.btcgateway.pro/center-notification

-If you have further queries about Huobi Swap order push subscription, please refer to [Demo](https://github.com/hbdmapi/hbdm_Python)
+If you have further queries about Huobi Coin Margined Swap order push subscription, please refer to [Demo](https://github.com/hbdmapi/hbdm_Python)

 ## API Rate Limit Illustration

 There is rate limit for both public and private interfaces.
 More details are laid out as below:

 - Generally, for the private interfaces, users need to user API keys.
 The rate limit for each UID is 30 times at most every 3 seconds.
 (Please note that the 30 times/3s of rate limit mentioned above are shared by all contracts (all coins and contracts types expiring at different date).

 - For public interfaces used to get information of non-market data (such as request information of index, price limit, delivery and settlement, positions, etc.), the rate limit for each IP is 120 times every 3 seconds.
 (Please note that the 120 times/3s rate limit is shared by all the requests for non-market data under this UID)